network-chadmin/network-chadmin.com/docs/welcome.md

 ## Recent Updates 7/22

-- Migrated website to Cloudflare!
+- Additions and fixes to existing Shrimp Co labs
-- Purchased network-chadmin.com domain
+- Finished up to Lab 7 of Shrimp Co.!
-- Changed Network Academy to use exclusively Arista cEOS instead of Cisco IOL
+- Changed Shrimp Co. to back to using Cisco IOL for routers due to EOS lack of NAT support.